liuhebian/agent-framework-helloworld/begin/Lab2-Deploy-Your-Agent-to-Azure-Foundry.md

 ```

 Important:
-- each person will have a different Azure AI Foundry endpoint
+- each person will have a different Microsoft Foundry endpoint
 - each person will also have a different deployment name
 - do not share or copy someone else's values